 3. Spend your tax refund wisely.

 Now that tax season is officially over, some of us are expecting a nice little refund check from the government.
-While it may be tempting to spend it on a trendy designer piece that will surely elevate your spring wardrobe, see if you can hold off.
+While it may be tempting to spend it on a trendy designer outfit that will surely elevate your spring wardrobe, see if you can hold off.
 Instead, tuck it away in a rainy day fund.
 Or boost your retirement contributions.
 Since your savings and investment accounts compound with time, your future self will thank you.

 4. Invest in yourself.

 While fiscal discipline is important, you shouldn’t have to abandon your general wellness to save a buck.
 A spring refresh should be a holistic exercise, and that means focusing on self-development in whatever unique way works for you.
 Maybe that means investing in a pack of spin classes.
 Or adding a new stack of self-help books to your nightstand.
-I like to use extra cash to enroll in online courses offered by Coursera or Udemy to update my skillset.
+I like to use extra cash to enroll in online courses offered by Skillshare, Coursera, or Udemy to update my skillset.
 However you decide to invest in yourself, being healthy, happy, and well-informed will certainly pay dividends for you down the road.